 I make fonts sometimes.
 All of them have very permissive licensing.

-mnicmp — you all wanted the DECwriter dot matrix font, but with the option of making the dots tiny stars?
+mnicmp — you all wanted the DECwriter dot matrix font, but with the option of making the dots tiny stars or ♥s?
 Of course you did …

 ThreeFourTwoTwo — In the early 1980s, just before dot-matrix displays became a thing, companies produced more and more complex alphanumeric displays based on LED segments.
 One of the last of these was Litronix’s DL-3422, a huge DIP device holding four twenty two segment characters.
-These are now rare and stupidly expensive, so I made a font based on the matrix in the datasheet.
+These are now rare and alarmingly expensive, so I made a font based on the matrix in the datasheet.
 (See also: TwentyfourSixteen, a simpler font that uses 17 segments.)

 AVHershey-OTF — a work-in-progress to convert the old Hershey fonts to usable OpenType fonts with as many of the symbols mapped to Unicode as possible.
 I’ve been working on this on and off for the last five years.
 It’s still likely not fit for use.